 Nicolson Square Edinburgh

-The Brass Iron Founders’ Pillar Nicolson Square Edinburgh
+The Brass Iron Founders’ Pillar Nicolson Square Garden Edinburgh

 James Finlayson Nicolson Square Edinburgh

 James Finlayson was born in Penicuik a few miles south of Edinburgh in 1772.
-He became a textile mill engineer in 1820 he moved to Finland and seeing the opportunity in the fast flowing river of Tammerkoski, he open a company which manufactured machinery for the textile industry which became the largest industry in the Nordic countries in the late 19th and early 20th century.
+He became a textile mill engineer in 1820 and moved to Finland.
+On seeing the opportunity in the fast flowing river of Tammerkoski, he open a company which manufactured machinery for the textile industry which became the largest industry in the Nordic countries in the late 19th and early 20th century.
 He was the person who made Tampere the second city of Finland.
-He also opened an orphanage for the children in Tampere.
+James also opened an orphanage for the children in Tampere.
 In 1838 he moved back to Scotland and moved to 8 Nicholson Square were he died at the age of 80.